General Sherman incident: Aftermath

-The expedition departed from Nagasaki on May 16, arriving at Incheon a week late before setting anchor at Ganghwa Island on May 28.
-On May 30 and 31, the expedition made contact with Korean officials, who rebuffed American offers to negotiate, noting that their government "was not the least interested in a trade treaty".
+The expedition departed from Nagasaki on 16 May, arriving at Incheon a week later before setting anchor at Ganghwa Island on 28 May.
+On 30 May and 31, the expedition made contact with Korean officials, who rebuffed American offers to negotiate, noting that their government "was not the least interested in a trade treaty".
 Two days later on June 1, the expedition was ambushed by Korean troops as it was sailing up the Han River, with the Americans repulsing the ambushing forces.
 After failing to receive an apology and receiving confirmation of the fate of the General Sherman, the American expedition attacked and occupied a series of Korean forts.
 Though the U.S. had emerged militarily victorious, the Korean government maintained its isolationist stance, which would only be ended in the Japan–Korea Treaty of 1876.

+Legacy

+According to official North Korean accounts, Kim Ŭngu, the great-grandfather of Kim Il Sung, lead a group of volunteers to attack the USS General Sherman.
+The story states that they sank the ship by burning it with firewood, and that a second ship, the Shenandoah, was sent by the United States before also being destroyed by Kim.
+Although there is no historical evidence that Kim Ŭngu was actually involved in the event, he is still considered a national hero in North Korea and is remembered as the revolutionary founder of the Kim dynasty.